Program Assistant - Child Sex Trafficking Unit

 - Punctual, reliable, and consistent work attendance is required.

-- Assists in the collection, organization, analysis, and/or preparation of materials in response to requests for program information.
+- Assists in the collection, organization, analysis, and/or preparation of materials in response to requests for program information and reports.

-- Assists with the development of recommendations for policy and programmatic issues relating to the implementation, improvement, and/or expansion or reduction of program funding.
+- Assists in analyzing legislation to develop recommendations for policy in programmatic areas relating to the implementation, improvement, and/or expansion or reduction of program funding.

 - Assists in preparing justifications for the implementation of procedural or policy changes.